Lux Christian Academy: Policies & Handbook

 demands, and causes of action which you, your heirs, representatives, executors, administrators, or any

-other persons acting on your behalf or on behalf of your estate, may have by reason of this authorization.
+other persons acting on your behalf or on behalf of your estate may have, by reason of this authorization.

 Consent: